 This episode is sponsored by Zola, the fastest-growing wedding platform that connects today’s couples with the right planners and vendors.
 Zola gives wedding professionals more control, better exposure, and higher quality leads – all with competitive pricing and no annual commitment.
 Create your free listing at www.zola.com/andy.

-Have you heard about the brand new show on The Wedding Biz Network, Stop and Smell the Roses with Preston Bailey?
+Have you heard about Stop and Smell the Roses with Preston Bailey on The Wedding Biz Network?
 Listen as Preston shares the secrets, tools, and technologies behind his extraordinary ability to create a theatrical environment out of any space.
 Also, don’t forget about Sean Low’s podcast The Business of Being Creative, where Sean discusses the power of being niched, pricing strategies, metrics of success, and so much more.
 You can find both shows on The Wedding Biz Network.

 SUPPORTING THE WEDDING BIZ

 [0:39] – Andy reveals today’s guest and topic.

 [1:56] – Andy and Robert were hanging out regularly for a year before forming this partnership.

 [3:37] – Robert says that working with Andy gave him the chance to grow.

 [5:48] – Learn why Robert concentrated more on their local market.

 [8:00] – Robert talks about his philosophy on mixing friendship with business.